Neal R. Chamberlain, Ph.D., Associate Professor

 2. Recite the most common causes of anaerobic sepsis and pediatric sepsis.

-3. Recite the factors that increase the risk of a patient getting sepsis and the patient types most like to get sepsis.
+3. Recite the factors that increase the risk of a patient getting sepsis.

 4. Recite the major sites of infection that can lead to sepsis.

-6. Describe the differences between the following: sepsis, severe sepsis, septic shock, and multiple organ dysfunction syndrome (MODS).
+6. Describe the differences between the following: sepsis and septic shock.

 OVERVIEW